Understanding the Interaction of HIV With Glial Cells

-We are interested in innate immune responses in respiratory cells infected by influenza virus (including both wild-type virus and LAIV) and by human coronaviruses (including both minimally pathogenic human coronaviruses and SARS-CoV-2).
-These studies take advantage of sophisticated primary human respiratory cell culture models developed by Tom Mariani and colleagues, and are being conducted in collaboration with his laboratory, as well as Gloria Pryhuber and Juilee Thakar.
+We are interested in innate immune responses in respiratory cells infected by SARS-CoV-2.
+These collaborative studies take advantage of sophisticated gene network models developed by Juilee Thakar, as well as primary human respiratory cell culture models developed by Tom Mariani, Chris Anderson and colleagues.
 We are collectively working to develop and refine gene network models, to identify key genes that may regulate differential responses to viral infection, and to determine how age and sex influence those responses.

 In a separate project, we are examining the innate immune response elicited by adeno-associated virus (AAV) vectors.
 This is important because AAV is widely used in gene therapy applications, but has also been linked to an overwhelming innate immune response in some subjects, when delivered at very high doses.
 This project is a collaboration with the Casey Maguire laboratory at Massachusetts General Hospital, and seeks to: (1) understand whether anti-AAV antibodies may contribute to the high levels of pro-inflammatory cytokines that can be elicited by AAV capsids, and (2) whether the innate immune response to conventional AAV is different to that of extracellular vesicle enveloped AAV.
 (Added Note: Casey is an alumnus of the IMV PhD program at UR).